-The FamilySearch Research Wiki is my go-to resource to discover what genealogical record collections might exist to document ancestors.
-However, what happens when the wiki lacks collections and resources that exist elsewhere, online or off?
+The FamilySearch Research Wiki is my go-to resource for discovering what genealogical record collections might exist to document ancestors.
+However, what happens when the Wiki lacks collections and resources that exist elsewhere, online or offline?

 What is the FamilySearch Wiki?

-The Family History Research Wiki contains volunteer generated reference content to help family history researchers learn methodologies and discover record availability for the location their ancestors lived.
+The Family History Research Wiki contains volunteer-generated reference content to help family history researchers learn methodologies and discover record availability for their ancestors' location.

 You’ll find:

-2. Instructions on how to find, search and interpret genealogical records.
+Instructions on how to find, search, and interpret genealogical records.

 Volunteers worldwide contribute to these free research guides for specific locations to help others quickly access the necessary reference material.